geoserver/geoserver/doc/en/developer/source/policies/pull_request.rst

 Ensure that your development environment is properly configured for GeoServer development.
 A common issue with patches from newcomers is that their text editor is configured to use tabs rather than spaces.

-See the the :ref:`eclipse_guide` for general information about formatting and ide setup.
+See the the :ref:`eclipse_guide` for general information about formatting and IDE setup.

 Include only relevant changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^